A bijection between necklaces and multisets with divisible subset sum: Acknowledgement

 \section{Acknowledgement}

-The author would like to thank Richard Stanley for sharing his knowledge on the status of the problem.
-The author would also like to thank Marcelo Aguiar, Henk D.L.
-Hollmann, and Lionel Levine for their invaluable advice and encouragement.
-Last but not the least, the author would like to thank Lila Greco, Viktor Kiss, Jos\'e Bastidas Olaya, Connor Simpson, Karl Thomas B{\aa}{\aa}th Sj\"oblom, and Lilla T\'othm\'er\'esz for constructive criticism of the paper.
+The author would like to thank Richard Stanley for sharing his knowledge on the status of the problem; Marcelo Aguiar, Henk D.L.
+Hollmann, and Lionel Levine for their invaluable advice and encouragement; Lila Greco, Viktor Kiss, Jos\'e Bastidas Olaya, Connor Simpson, Karl Thomas B{\aa}{\aa}th Sj\"oblom, and Lilla T\'othm\'er\'esz for constructive criticism of the paper; and the anonymous referee for their careful reading and insightful comments.